SvetlomirBalevski/workshop/04-build/README.md

 }
 ```

-This will create a Pipeline with 2 stages:

-- `Pull from Github`
-  - all this stage does is pull the code from Github.
-For that purpose you can use the upstream repo of the WebGoat application, or your own fork.
-- `Build`
-  - this steps builds the application JAR.
+This step will build the application JAR.
 It uses the `maven:3.9.0-eclipse-temurin-17` container image as agent.
 This means that Jenkins will start a new container with that image, mount the local files inside and executed the `steps` inside that container.
 We are using Maven to build our application, hence we need a Maven container.
 The alternative would be to install Maven on the Jenkins host and run the command as a local process.

-Save the Pipeline and run it via the `Build Now` button.
-Observe the logs and you will see Jenkins invoking the specified command and the logs from the Maven build.

 This pipeline produced the JAR file for our application.
 However, we are still not using this JAR for anything.

-The next steps would be to run a SAST solution like SonarQube.
+The next steps would be to put this JAR inside a container.

-To do that head to the [next section](../02-add-SAST/README.md).
+To do that head to the [next section](../05-container-build/).